 By the time the athlete is lying on the massage table, the lactic acid has already left the muscles.
 So how does one explain all that post-exercise muscle soreness?
-According to Sport Medicine specialist, Dr. Gabe Mirkin, “next day muscle soreness is caused by damage to the muscle fibers themselves.”
+According to Sports Medicine specialist, Dr. Gabe Mirkin, “next day muscle soreness is caused by damage to the muscle fibers themselves.”
 He suggests that one should stop exercising before their muscles start to hurt.
-That burning sensation is the nervous system’s way of alerting you that your muscles are running out of energy, and if you push them any more, you will inevitably experience DOMS.
+That burning sensation is the nervous system’s way of alerting you that your muscles are running out of energy, and if you push them anymore, you will inevitably experience DOMS.

 However, if you do experience the muscle fatigue and soreness, there’s good news!
 Current research supports that massage can be effective in reducing DOMS.

 *Disclaimer: This information is not intended to be a substitute for professional medical advice.
 You should not use this information to diagnose or treat a health problem or disease without consulting with a qualified healthcare provider.

 Please consult your healthcare provider with any questions or concerns you may have regarding your condition.

 The information provided is for educational purposes only and is not intended as diagnosis, treatment, or prescription of any kind.
 The decision to use, or not to use, any information is the sole responsibility of the reader.
 All trademarks, registered trademarks, brand names, registered brand names, logos, and company logos referenced in this post are the property of their owners.